Chaitaneya/Project_Camp_Backend/README.md

-##ProjectCamp Backend

-ProjectCamp is a backend REST API built for team-based project collaboration.
-It focuses on real-world workflows where users have different responsibilities and permissions, instead of giving everyone the same level of access.

-This project serves as a secure, scalable foundation for any project management frontend.

-Why ProjectCamp Exists
+# ProjectCamp Backend

+ProjectCamp is a backend REST API system designed for team collaboration on projects.
+Think of it like a digital project management tool where teams can organize their work, assign tasks, track progress, and stay connected - all through an API that other applications can connect to.

+## The Problem It Solves

 Most project management tools treat all users the same.
-That might work early on, but as teams grow, it leads to confusion and poor access control.

-ProjectCamp solves this by introducing role-based access control, ensuring users can only do what their role allows.

-Role Structure

-The system is built around three main roles:

-Admin

-Full system access

-Can manage users and projects

-Project Admin

-Manages projects and tasks

-Assigns work and updates project details

-Member

-Views assigned tasks

-Updates task status and collaborates

-Every API request is validated against the user’s role before being processed.

-How the Backend Works

-ProjectCamp acts as the middle layer between a frontend and the database.

-A request is sent from the client

-The API verifies authentication using JWT

-The user’s role is checked

-If authorized, the request is processed and stored

-Otherwise, access is denied

-This ensures both security and predictable behavior.

-Tech Stack

-Node.js

-Express.js

-MongoDB

-Mongoose

-JSON Web Tokens (JWT)

-Bcrypt

-Nodemailer

-Express Validator

-CORS and centralized error handling

-Features Implemented
-Authentication & Security

-User registration and login

-JWT-based authentication

-Email verification flow

-Password reset functionality

-Secure password hashing

-Input validation and error handling

-Role-Based Access Control

-Admin, Project Admin, and Member roles

-Permission checks on protected routes

-User Management

-User profiles

-Email verification

-Password management

-Upcoming Features
-Project Management

-Create, update, and delete projects

-Manage project members

-Task Management

-Create and assign tasks

-Task status tracking (Todo, In Progress, Done)

-Subtasks support

-Update and delete tasks

-Additional Features

-Project notes

-File uploads and attachments

-Team invitations and role updates

-Current Status

-Authentication: Completed

-Security framework: Completed

-API structure: Completed

-Projects & tasks: In progress

-File management: Planned

-Purpose of This Project

-This project is built to understand how production-level backend systems are structured.
-It emphasizes security, scalability, and clean architecture.

-It also serves as a portfolio project that demonstrates practical backend development skills beyond basic CRUD APIs.
+Everyone gets equal access, which creates chaos.
+ProjectCamp solves this by implementing a role-based system where different team members have different permissions based on their role.

+## How It Works

+Imagine a company structure:

+- **CEO (Admin):** Can create new projects, invite people, manage everything
+- **Project Manager (Project Admin):** Can create tasks, assign work, manage project details
+- **Team Member (Member):** Can view work, update their tasks, collaborate

+When someone wants to do something (like create a project or update a task), they send a request to the API.
+The API checks: "Are you logged in?
+What's your role?
+Are you allowed to do this?"
+If yes, it happens.
+If no, it gets blocked.

+## Technology Stack

+- **Node.js:** The runtime environment.
+- **Express.js:** The web application framework for handling requests.
+- **MongoDB:** The NoSQL database for data storage.
+- **JWT (JSON Web Tokens):** For secure user authentication.
+- **Bcrypt:** For password encryption.
+- **Mongoose:** An ODM (Object Data Modeling) library for MongoDB.
+- **Nodemailer:** For sending emails (e.g., verification, password resets).
+- **Express Validator:** For data validation.

+## Features

+### Completed

+-   **User Authentication System**
+    -   User registration with email and password.
+    -   User login and JWT generation.
+    -   Secure password encryption.
+    -   Email verification system.
+    -   Password reset functionality.
+-   **Role-Based Access Control (RBAC)**
+    -   Differentiated permissions for different user roles (Admin, Project Admin, Member).
+-   **Security Layers**
+    -   JWT-based authentication.
+    -   Password encryption.
+    -   Input validation.
+    -   CORS configuration.
+    -   Centralized error handling.
+-   **User Management**
+    -   User profiles with avatars.
+    -   Email verification status.
+    -   Password management.

+### Roadmap (To Be Built)

+-   **Project Management**
+    -   CRUD operations for projects.
+    -   Project member management.
+-   **Task Management**
+    -   CRUD operations for tasks within projects.
+    -   Task assignment.
+    -   Task status tracking (Todo, In Progress, Done).
+    -   Sub-task creation.
+-   **Project Notes**
+    -   CRUD operations for project-specific notes.
+-   **File Attachments**
+    -   File uploads for tasks.
+    -   Secure file storage and management.
+-   **Team Member Management**
+    -   Invite members to projects.
+    -   Manage member roles.
+    -   Remove members from projects.

+## Current Status

+-   Authentication: ✅ Done
+-   Security Framework: ✅ Done
+-   API Structure: ✅ Done
+-   Projects & Tasks: ⏳ In progress
+-   File Management: ⏳ Coming soon

+## Why This Project?

+This project serves as a practical application for learning and demonstrating backend development concepts.
+It aims to solve a real-world problem of disorganized project collaboration by providing a structured, role-based system.
+It's a comprehensive portfolio piece showcasing an understanding of full-stack principles from the ground up.